Ighalo named on the bench as Manchester United battle Tottenham Hotspur | Goal.com

 Ighalo named on the bench as Manchester United battle Tottenham Hotspur

-Odion Ighalo is among the nine susbtitutes Manchester United have selected for their Premier League clash against Tottenham Hotspur.
+Odion Ighalo is among the nine substitutes Manchester United have selected for their Premier League clash against Tottenham Hotspur.

 The 31-year-old is yet to start a Premier League match for the Red Devils since his January signing from Chinese Super League club Shanghai Shenhua with four substitute appearances in the English top-flight.